Zwerd/zwerd.github.io/_posts/2019-11-19-lpic2_certificate.md

 The **sdparm** utility is the same as hdparm but it used for accesses SCSI mode page.
 We may want to change some parm of the device, like */proc/interrupts* which will give us information about the device interrupt value that be use to interact with the kernel.

 I want to clarify more about the IDE and ATA, PATA, SATA, this all are the same, they equally the same principles of ATA, what I understand so far that every one of them is like advance version of ATA.
-Also every one of them have connector that they oprate, like in RJ-45 that operate by ethernet, I don't know it the same principle, but we have SATA for example and we also have SATA connector, the SATA operate the connector.
+Also every one of them have connector that they oprate, like in RJ-45 that operate by ethernet, I don't know if it the same principle, but we have SATA for example and we also have SATA connector, the SATA operate the connector.

 SCSI is other world of connectors and other then the PATA or SATA operator, it work better with SSD, as much as I understand (you can leave here a comment if you think I am wrong) we have two type of disk, the first one is HDD which stand for Hard Disk Drive, it is an magnetic drive with metal arm that read and write data from the disk and to the disk, it most likely that you found on that kind of disk PATA port.